avaneyev/ServiceEssentials/README.md

 * Support for multiple MIME types; support for custom MIME type handlers coming up;
 * Reachability tracking;
 * Basic support for environment switching.

+Data Request Service interface is defined in the `SEDataRequestService` protocol, the implementation is provided by the `SEDataRequestServiceImpl` class.

 #### Getting started with Data Request Service
 Data request service requires an Environment Service - an object that implements `SEEnvironmentService` protocol.
 The only requirements to that object are that it returns a valid base URL for network requests and posts a notification if an environment changes.